John Howard Locke: Department of Employment

 His administrative abilities so impressed Barbara Castle, that she took Locke with her when she was transferred to the Department of Employment and Productivity in 1968.
 The Equal Pay Bill was a key piece of legislation occupying the department in late 1969.
 Castle acknowledged that John Locke had done an excellent job in drafting the Bill.
 As he had initially drafted it, the Bill defined ‘equal pay for the same work’, but after discussions with Castle the definition ‘same work’ was changed to ‘like work of the same or broadly similar nature’.
 Another key document was the Prices and Incomes white paper.
 The Chancellor, Roy Jenkins, wanted the text to include a statement to the effect that the low paid should only be entitled to higher pay to give then ‘reasonable’ standards.
 Castle noted that ‘John Locke and I are determined not to include anything so nonsensical’.
 In Cabinet on Thursday 4 December 1969 the Chancellor and Harold Lever strongly opposed aspects of the paper.
 It was agreed that officials should meet to agree the draft.
 Castle told Locke to get cracking at once but ‘not to yield anything of substance’.
 Locke and Castle went through what had been agreed over the weekend, and the paper ‘sailed’ through Cabinet on Monday 8 December.
 A press conference was held on 28 January 1970 for which Locke had produced a background document.
 Castle thought this was an excellent paper and noted ‘He really is bright, that boy!’
 (Locke was aged 46).
+The Equal Pay Act 1970 (c.
+41) received Royal Assent on 29 May 1970.
+Its long title was ‘An Act to prevent discrimination, as regards terms and conditions of employment, between men and women.’